 Resources to help you scale your business with B-TEK.

-What is galvanizing, specifically?
+What is Galvanizing?

-The better question is how expensive is it NOT to galvanize?
-In 2017 the NACE estimated the cost of corrosion to be $2.5 trillion!
-It estimated that by implementing early corrosion control practices, such as galvanizing, between $300 and $800 billion could be saved, annually!
+In 2017, the NACE estimated the cost of corrosion to be $2.5 trillion globally!
+It is estimated that by implementing early corrosion control practices, such as galvanizing, between $300 and $800 billion could be saved, annually!

 While we can see this is a large sum of money globally, exactly how does this apply to your scale?

-If you plan to buy a scale and run ten trucks over it each day in the warmer parts of the United States, you don’t need to read any further - galvanizing is probably not for you.
+- If you plan to buy a scale and run ten trucks over it each day in the warmer parts of the United States, you don’t need to read any further - galvanizing is probably not for you.

-- If your scale comes in contact with caustic materials or it sits in water and grime, then you should definitely consider a galvanized scale!
+- If your scale comes in contact with caustic materials like de-icer, or it sits in water and grime, then you should consider a galvanized scale!

-Galvanized steel corrodes at a rate of 1/30 of bare steel in the same environment.
+- Galvanized steel corrodes at a rate of 1/30 of bare steel in the same environment.
 If your current scale is corroding rapidly and you could obtain 30% more life from a galvanized scale, you should consider making the additional investment.